 We first check the accuracy claimed for Algorithm \ref{alg:point_estimate} based on point cloud which is sampled from the unit sphere and is uniform distributed on its spherical coordinate.
 In the first test, the initial mesh is generated using CGAL\cite{AlSG2020} whose vertices are $\mathcal{O}(h^2)$ to the unit sphere.
 In practice, such meshes can be generated using Poisson surface reconstruction \cite{KaBH2006} which is available in the computational geometry algorithm library CGAL \cite{AlSG2020}.
 To depict the convergence rates, we conduct a uniform refinement for each triangle by dividing it into four similar subtriangles.
 A main difference between the classical refinement for surface finite element methods \cite{Demlow2009} is that we do not ask for the precise embedding of submanifolds, e.g., the level set functions or parameterization functions.
 Note that Assumption \ref{assum:geometry} holds already due to the interpolation of the mesh in this example.
 For the general case, we can adjust the vertices of the mesh using the point cloud reconstruction before proceeding with uniform refinements, and this costs no extra work.

-To assess the result of Proposition \ref{prop:nodal_accu}, we report the difference between the reconstructed nodal points and the exact nodal ones in Table \ref{tab:spherenormal}.
-Due to the structure of the sphere, the exact nodal points are obtained by stretching the reconstructed nodes along with radial directions.
-Note that the error bounds of $\mathcal{O}(h^{k+1})$ can be observed except for outliers.
-We also list the errors after projecting the paired nodal points onto the parametric domain $\Omega_h$ in Table \ref{tab:spheretang}, which illustrates the $\mathcal{O}(h^{k+2})$ convergence rate.
-These ally with the theoretical results established in Proposition \ref{prop:nodal_accu}.
+To evaluate the implications of Proposition \ref{prop:nodal_accu}, we compare the reconstructed nodal points with the exact nodal ones, as depicted in Table \ref{tab:spherenormal}.
+Given the spherical structure, obtaining the exact nodal points involves stretching the reconstructed nodes along radial directions.
+The observed errors generally align with the $\mathcal{O}(h^{k+1})$ error bounds, except for some outliers.
+Additionally, we present errors after projecting paired nodal points onto the parametric domain $\Omega_h$ in Table \ref{tab:spheretang}, illustrating a $\mathcal{O}(h^{k+2})$ convergence rate.
+These findings are in accordance with the theoretical results established in Proposition \ref{prop:nodal_accu}.

 Notice that, in the sphere case, surprisingly, we can observe some geometric superconvergence phenomenon in the reconstructed patches when the even-order polynomial is employed like quadratic and quartic polynomials.
 This implies the superconvergence geometric approximation results in the eigenvalue problem later.